 David’s older brother, Tom, is a narcissistic sibling.
 Whenever David succeeds, his brother is there to cut him down.
 So David did his best to hide his successes, keeping his report cards secret and lying about his after school activities to his parents, anything to assuage Tom’s jealousy.

-So How do you deal with your narcissistic sibling?
+So How to deal with your narcissistic sibling?
 And what are the characteristics that classify your brother or sister as a narcissist?

 Can Siblings be Narcissists?